47degrees/fp-with-arrow-videos/Functor.md

 fun lift(f: (A) -> B): (F<A>) -> F<B>
 ```

-Thanks to this you can apply it over values wrapped in the same data type context.
+Thanks to this, you can apply it over values wrapped in the same data type context.

 ```kotlin
 val lifted = Option.functor().lift({ n: Int -> n + 1 })